zzzprojects/EntityFramework-FAQ/docs/pages/faq/insert-records.md

 ## What's the fastest way to insert?

-When you want to insert hundreds, thousands, or millions entities, and your application suffers from performances issues.
+When you want to insert hundreds, thousands, or millions of entities, and your application suffers from performances issues.

 ### StackOverflow Related Questions